 - Dirty condenser or filter – When the freezing and harvest cycles are too long, there might be dirt or scale buildup in the condenser or filter.
 Cleaning both components should help increase production.
-If you notice damage to either one, make sure to replace it immediately.
+If you notice damage to either one, make sure to have it replaced immediately by an authorized technician.

 - Low room temperature – Most Scotsman ice makers won’t produce ice when the temperature is below 55 degrees Fahrenheit.
 Make sure the machine is in a room or setting that is warmer.

-- Misleading “Bin Full” light – If the “Bin Full” light is on but the bin isn’t full, the ice sensors might need to be cleaned or replaced.
+- Misleading “Bin Full” light – If the “Bin Full” light is on but the bin isn’t full, the ice sensors might need to be cleaned or replaced by a technician.

 A faulty thermistor usually causes the bin to fill with too much ice.
-An authorized service agent will need to test the the thermistor with a multimeter.
-If the multimeter reading comes back negative, the thermistor needs to be replaced.
+An authorized technician will need to test the the thermistor with a multimeter.
+If the multimeter reading comes back negative, the thermistor will need to be replaced.